PhilippeSigaud/D-templates-tutorial/D-templates-tutorial.md

 template Multiple(T,U,V) { /*...*/ } // and three.
 ```

-The real syntax for template declarations is slightly more complex, I'll introduce more of it in the next sections.
+The full syntax for template declarations is slightly more complex, I'll introduce more of it in the next sections.
 You'll see for example type restrictions in section [Templates Specializations](#templates-specializations), default values in section [Default Values](#default-values), instantiation constraints in [Template Constraints](#constraints), and more on tuples in section [tuples](#template-tuple-parameters).

 There is a limitation that's interesting to keep in mind: templates can be declared in almost any scope, except inside a (regular) function.

 > **enum.** In the previous code, see line 27?
 It defines a `string`{.d} called `name` as a member of `nameOf`.
 The `enum`{.d} placed right before means `name` is a compile-time constant.
 You can see it as a kind of storage class, in the line of `immutable`{.d} or `const`{.d}, one that means the value is totally defined and fixed at runtime.
 You'll see numerous examples of `enum`{.d} in this document.

 ## Instantiating a Template

+### Syntax

 To instantiate a template, use the following syntax: